Dignity and Respect

 “Overwhelmingly people will say, ‘You know, he looked me in the eye and shook my hand, and I’m a housekeeper.’
 If you treat people like they deserve to be treated, as human beings with the same kind of dignity that you would treat senior people, it will flow through the organization.”
 Who is this inspirational leader?

 As long as society subscribes to the notion that some individuals are fundamentally superior to others, people have a hard time feeling humiliated.
+The history of humiliation points to the future of human dignity.

 This week’s book recommendation: